NVIDIA/libglvnd/README.md

 libGLdispatch, it doesn't matter which library is used to find the entrypoint.
 The same OpenGL function in libGL, libOpenGL, libGLES, and the function pointer returned by glXGetProcAddress are all interchangeable.

+### OpenGL dispatching ###

+By definition, all OpenGL functions are dispatched based on the current context.
+OpenGL dispatching is handled in libGLdispatch, which is used by both EGL and GLX.

+libGLdispatch uses a per-thread dispatch table to look up the correct vendor library function for every OpenGL function.

+When an application calls eglMakeCurrent or glXMakeCurrent, the EGL or GLX library finds the correct dispatch table and then calls into libGLdispatch to set that table for the current thread.

+Since they're all dispatched through the common libGLdispatch layer, that also means that all OpenGL entrypoints will work correctly, regardless of whether the current context is from EGL or GLX.

 ### GLX dispatching ###